EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

   and its metadata
 * GetCoverage - returns (a subset of) the coverage data

-The WCS 2.0 EO-AP adds an additional operation:
+The WCS 2.0 EO-AP (EO-WCS) adds an additional operation:

 * DescribeEOCoverageSet - returns an XML document describing (a subset of) the datasets contained in a Rectified Stitched Mosaic or Dataset Series